j-berg-au/BOUNDLESS/content/Rules/Narrative Play/Narrative Play.md

 - Giving the bad guy an opportunity to escape
 - Losing or breaking an important item
-- Introduce a new complication, such as additional bad guys showing up to the scene
+- Introduce a new complication, such as additional bad guys showing up to the scene The Storymaster then chooses whether to accept or refuse the proposal.
+They may also propose their own deal in return.
 ### NPCs
 During the Narrative portion of the game, the NPCs don't make any rolls.
 Instead, they act **through the consequences of players' actions**.
 ### Summary